');

 About Luray, VA

-Luray is a small community in Virginia with a population of 4,836 residents.
-The median household income is $55,802 per year, which is near the national average.
-The median age in Luray is 54.9 years.
+Luray is a small town located in Virginia with a population of 4,836 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,802 per year, which is 26% below the national median of $75,149.
+The median age of 54.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Luray, VA